lostflux/content/content/misc/space-race.md

 ---
 title: space race
-description: The Past, Present, and Future of Space Exploration.
-category: anonymous pipes
 date: 2020-12-15 23:00:00
 ---

-# The New Space Race

-## Abstract

 With developments in technology and the realization of the harsh reality that human life might someday need to relocate from a dying earth,